 “Oi!”
 Neville called, “Are we playing Quidditch or are we having a good aerial chat?”

 Ginny looked to the ground where Hermione was standing in the middle of the pitch, textbooks in arm, looking very miffed indeed with one hand permanently fixed to her hip.
 Ginny bit her lip as Harry muttered, “Uh oh.”
 The two lowered their brooms to the ground gradually.
-Hermione was on them before their feet had touched the ground.
+Hermione was on them before their feet had even touched the ground.

 Harry muttered an apology as Hermione scolded him further for distracting Ginny when she, herself should be studying for her O.W.L.s before spinning on her heel to head off to the library where Harry was to meet her in ten minutes, or else.